Last Updated on November 6, 2023

 - 4 x 7.5 Ah batteries: 1680 watt-hours

-Kohler’s enCube sits at 1200 watt-hours with its lead-acid battery.
-Goal Zero has multiple options running from 150 watt-hours up to 3000.
-EGO stops well short of the 3,000 mark, but it’s easier to get your hands on spare batteries if you need more capacity.
+While some fully enclosed units can push 3000 watt-hours or more, modular systems such as EGO stop well short of.
+However, it’s easier to get your hands on spare batteries if you need more capacity.
 And remember that the Power Station can run on just one battery.

 It seems curious that the charging unit is external, but that’s intentional.
 It gives EGO the option of offering an upgraded rapid charger down the road without needing any modifications.